yochaigal/newschoolrevolution/_posts/2023-07-10-cairn-2e-playtest.md

 At long last, the first playtest for Cairn 2e Player's Guide is available!
 But WAIT: Please sign up for my [newsletter](https://sendy.cairnrpg.com/subscription?f=n9G27jGVbvmrWkgZuvOkFn892EkYVBfVWczcGLSEHF7GuqB6wWDEuh2ocHRD7iuLl1).
 I host the software on my own server, so you can be sure I won't share your info with anyone else.
 I promise I'll only use it to tell you about Cairn related stuff.
 Or don't, whatever.

 If you're ready to dive in, HERE IT IS: [Cairn 2e Player's Guide July Playtest](https://drive.google.com/file/d/1Km4LQliCbn-sAH2nzT6WhLTnGKZyijLx/view?usp=sharing).
 Send your letters to the [Cairn discord](https://cairnrpg.com/discord-server/) please, I'll have a channel there for feedback.
-I'll keep updating the PDF via Google Drive as random fixes get added.
+Also, I plan to continue updating the PDF via Google Drive as random fixes get added.

 Read on to find out what's different, what to expect in future versions, and more!

-## Overview
+### Overview

 The Player's Guide is just that: a manual for all players, including the Warden.
 It contains the core rules and procedures, and can be played _right now_!
 But let's get to important part: What's different?

-## Rules
+### Rules

 The core rules are 100% compatible with Cairn 1e.
 Of course, there are some significant changes in store.
 Let's talk about it.